giri256/Vocab-Builder-TTS/README.md

 8. The script will output an mp3 file in the same directory, which you can later import into your spotify library to listen on the go

 **Note**: The Tacotron2 option requires the initial download of pre-trained models.
 While it can run on a CPU, using a GPU is recommended for faster performance.

+## Credits

+This project was made possible thanks to the following resources:

+- [ElevenLabsLib](https://github.com/lugia19/elevenlabslib) for easy API access to ElevenLabs.
+- The [Merriam-Webster Dictionary API](https://dictionaryapi.com/) for free use for non-commercial purposes.